Education for Social Justice Foundation

 Mi-Seon Shim and Hyo-Sun Shin

-The U.S. has shown a strong tendency to prioritizing militarism and political interests over human rights, especially those of women and girls.
-Sexual assault and harassment within the U.S. military remains a persistent problem.
+The U.S. has shown a strong tendency to prioritize militarism and political interests over human rights, especially those of women and girls.
+Sexual assault and harassment within the U.S. military remain a persistent problem.
 This problem is compounded when considering foreign installations, where extraterritoriality jurisdiction applies under Status of Forces Agreements, or SOFAs.
 These agreements often allow the U.S. to retain exclusive jurisdiction over its service members in many countries, including the ROK and Japan.
-U.S. military personnel overseas face lighter or sometime no punishment for an array of human rights violations, including sexual violence committed in host countries.
+U.S. military personnel overseas face lighter or sometimes no punishment for an array of human rights violations, including sexual violence committed in host countries.
 Hyo-Sun and Mi-Seon were just two of the many victims affected by U.S. militarism overseas and unjustly handled cases of U.S. military sexual violence in South Korea, which hosts the third-largest U.S. military presence overseas and the largest overseas installation at Camp Humphreys.

-On June 13, 2002, in Uijeongbu, Gyeonggi Province, South Korea, a U.S. Army tracked vehicle (AVLM) driven by Sergeant Mark Walker and commanded by Sergeant Fernando Nino, both stationed at Camp Red Cloud, ran over two eighth-grade girls, Hyo-Sun and Mi-Seon.
-The girls died instantly.
-They were on their way to meet friends to celebrate Hyo-Sun’s birthday the following day.
-South Korea’s Ministry of Justice requested the U.S. waive the right to try these two U.S. soldiers.
-However, referring to SOFA, the U.S. rejected the request.
-SOFAs grant the U.S. exclusive jurisdiction over its military personnel in many countries, including South Korea and Japan.
-As a result, U.S. military personnel stationed abroad often face lighter or no punishment for various human rights violations, including sexual violence, committed in host countries.
-In November 2022, a U.S. court-martial found both soldiers not guilty of negligent homicide.
+In response to these unjust deaths, South Korea’s Ministry of Justice requested that the U.S. waive its right to try the two soldiers.
+Referring to the Status of Forces Agreement (SOFA), however, the U.S. rejected the request.
+SOFA grants the U.S. exclusive jurisdiction over its military personnel in many host countries, including South Korea and Japan.
+As a result, U.S. personnel stationed abroad often face lighter or no punishment for various offenses, including serious human rights violations committed in host countries.

 The images below are from the 22nd anniversary commemorating the death of Hyo-Sun and Mi-Seon.